 B2B Content Problem #4: Your Content Fails to Align with the B2B Buying Cycle

 The fact is that not all types of content with all stages of the sales funnel.
 According to a report from the Content Marketing Institute, their 2020 Benchmarketing Report, which surveyed hundreds of companies who had stated they made use of content marketing on a regular basis the following content types are best suited to certain stages of the sales funnel:

 Note: This report was compiled prior to the COVID-19 pandemic, so in-person events may be out for you right now.
-Additional research, and real life experimentation, by businesses across all niches is proving that virtual alternatives are a viable, and often successful workaround, and as such are well worth considering.
+Additional research, and real-life experimentation, by businesses across all niches is proving that virtual alternatives are viable and often successful workarounds, and as such are well worth considering.